-New development projects within portions of the Ten Mile Creek watershed are subject to imperviousness limits.
+New land development projects within portions of the Ten Mile Creek watershed are subject to imperviousness limits.
 These limits are specified in two overlay zones: the Clarksburg East Environmental Overlay Zone, and the Clarksburg West Environmental Overlay Zone.
 The portions of the watershed that are covered by these overlay zones are shown in Figure 11.
+The overlay zones cover a specific portion of the Ten Mile Creek watershed within the 10 Mile Creek Master Plan Amendment.
+In areas covered by the Clarksburg East and West Environmental Overlay Zones, the 80 percent open space required by the overlay zones must encompass, at a minimum, all environmental buffer areas as described above and forest protection areas, as described in Section F.